Projects

 - Analytical sample: 4,735 adults (complete-case), Health Survey for England 2022, UKDS SN 9469

-- 4 nested models: GHQ-12 only → + demographics → + full controls → + GHQ×IMD interaction
+- 4 nested models: GHQ-12 only, then + demographics, then + full controls, then + GHQ×IMD interaction

 - Preferred spec (Model 3): IRR = 1.097 for GHQ-12, robust to OLS, logistic, and BMI-adjusted checks